Darylcosm0/petfind/README.md

 # TITLE
 ## petfind

+# Description
 - Petfind is a web application that helps people find pets to adopt.
 The project uses data  to display information about animals and organizations available for adoption.
+# Features
+- Search for pets available for adoption near a location by ZIP codes.
+- Add pets to the favourite list.
+- Each pet card shows the image, name, breed, age, gender and distance from the searched location.
+- Pet details page show all the details of a pet with the gallery of all the available images
+- Create account using email address
+- User authentication is handled

 # Minimum Viable Product (MVP)
 The MVP for the project includes the following features: